hpatches/hpatches-benchmark/benchmarks/matching/README.md

 This problem is formulated as a ranking task: each reference patch is compared to all target patches by computing the corresponding descriptor dissimilarity scores.
 The resulting reference-target patch pairs are then entered together with their scores in a patch pair rank list and the quality of the latter is assessed by computing its average precision (AP).
 Finally, the AP values for a number of reference-target image pairs are averaged to produce the mean average precision (mAP) of the descriptor.

-Two types of scores are considered: the raw dissimilarity scores and the same scores, but renormalized by dividing them, for each reference, by the second nearest neighbor match dissimilarity.
+Two types of scores are considered: the raw dissimilarity scores and the same scores, but renormalized by dividing them, for each reference patch, by the dissimilarity of the second nearest target patch.
 This protocol is similar to the nearest neighbor patch classifier evaluation explored in [1].

 [TOC]